aplteam/Cider/mkdocs/docs/open-project.md

 !!! detail "System variables have priority"

-	These variables must be set before code is brought into the workspace because defining classes or namespaces potentially entails executing code which might rely on them.
+	System variables must be set before code is brought into the workspace because defining classes or namespaces potentially entails executing code that relies on them.

-If a setting in `SYSVARS` cannot be used to set a system variable, a warning message is printed in the session.
+If a setting in `SYSVARS` cannot be used to set a system variable, Cider prints a warning message.

 !!! tip "Set system variables in your source code"